dancaron/Django-ORM/README.md

 ├── README.md
 └── settings.py
 ```
-The file structure is very simple. models.py is where you setup your typical Django models. db.sqlite3 is the default database that ships with the template.
+The file structure is very simple.
+The models.py file is where you setup your typical Django models. db.sqlite3 is the default database that ships with the template.
 The main.py file is the entry point for the project, and where you start your code.
 The settings.py file is where can swap out the SQLITE3 database for another connection, such as Postgres or AmazonRDS.

 Quick Setup
 -----------